Fake Art Harms Culture

 Inquiry into the growing presence of inauthentic Aboriginal and Torres Strait Islander ‘style’ art and craft products and merchandise for sale across Australia.
 The inquiry was referred by Minister for Indigenous Affairs, Senator the Hon Nigel Scullion.

-The Committee invites interested persons and organisations to make submissions addressing the terms of reference by Friday, 3 November 2017
+The Committee invited interested persons and organisations to make submissions addressing the terms of reference.
+Submissions closed Friday, 3 November 2017.

 Terms of Reference

 Inquire into and report on the growing presence of inauthentic Aboriginal and Torres Strait Islander ‘style’ art and craft products and merchandise for sale across Australia, including:

 - the definition of authentic art and craft products and merchandise;